iExecBlockchainComputing/iexec-mcp-server/README.md

   echo '{"privateKey":"0xYOUR_PRIVATE_KEY"}' > ./my-wallet/wallet.json
   ```
 - Or use your raw private key directly in Claude configuration.

+> **Important:** All sensitive configuration (PRIVATE_KEY_PATH or PRIVATE_KEY) is used only at the local MCP server level and is **never** transmitted to Claude or any other AI model.
+This information remains strictly confidential on your local machine.

 ## 2. Getting Started